-23andMe is not a service designed to help people find their biological parents, but several of our features can help you find people you are related to.
+23andMe is not a service designed to help people find their biological parents, but one feature can help you find and connect with genetic relatives.

 You can be confident that the matches listed in DNA Relatives are your relatives, even though they may be quite distantly related to you.
 The vast majority of relatives found by DNA Relatives share a common ancestor within the last five to ten generations.
 A few may be more distantly related.
-There is, however, the possibility of finding a much closer relative - including a parent or sibling.
+There is, however, the possibility of finding a much closer relative.

-Regardless of whether or not you are interested in finding biological relatives using our service, we have a number of tools that can provide you with information about your heritage.
+Regardless of whether or not you are interested in finding biological relatives, we have a number of features that can provide you with information about your genetic ancestry.

-23andMe can give you a glimpse at your biological parents' DNA, however, simply by showing you your own.
-Your parents each passed half of their own DNA on to you, so your genetic composition necessarily reflects theirs.
+23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
+Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.

 While 23andMe does reveal some genetic information about genetic variations that have been associated with diseases and conditions, it is not a substitute for a family medical history.